Suddenly everyone started talking about .NET Core 3.0. What’s really going on?

 Everything can be done from the command line without the need for IDE. .NET core 1.0 came up with the new versions of ASP.NET and Entity Framework (EF).

 .NET Core 2.0

 The release of .NET core 2.0 is faster than its predecessor.
-Developers can build applications using command line console and can get the support with more than 20,000 APIs which was not supported in previous versions.
+Developers can build applications using command line console and can get support with more than 20,000 APIs which was not supported in previous versions.

-It supports the common framework for the enterprise code on all the devices and cloud.
+It supports the common framework for the enterprise code on all the devices and clouds.
 It also included Windows-only APIs and also brought Razor Pages and SignalR that were missing from .NET core 1.0.

 .NET Core 3.0

 The release is really focused on developing Windows desktop applications using Windows Presentation Foundation (WPF), Windows Forms and Entity Framework 6 (EF6).

 While the .NET core 3.0 has a lot to offer; it is essential to have a good understanding of what features and advantages it has stored-in for developers.